speziale-ettore/llvm-acse/README.md

    used to automatically generate the scanner
 2. the parser is written _by hand_; in the original ACSE compiler ``bison`` was used to automatically generate a LALR parser
-3. the parser is actually an LL parser, and it explicitly builds the AST
+3. the parser is actually a recursive descendent parser, and it explicitly builds the AST
 4. code emission is not performed together with parsing; llvm-acse does require two steps to generate code: parsing the input stream to build an AST, and later visiting the AST to emit code